YusufIsaag/Klant-bestel-applicatie-V2/README.md

-# Klant Bestel Applicatie - KE03_INTDEV_SE_1
+# Customer Order Application - KE03_INTDEV_SE_1

-Deze webapplicatie is ontwikkeld voor de voor het vak Interface Development op de opleiding HBO-ICT (2024/2025, Blok 4) aan Zuyd Hogeschool.
+This web application was developed for the course Interface Development in the HBO-ICT program (2024/2025, Block 4) at Zuyd University of Applied Sciences.

-## Overzicht
+## Overview

-Deze applicatie is een **klant bestel applicatie** voor Matrix Inc., gerealiseerd met **Razor Pages in ASP.NET Core**.
+This application is a **customer order application** for Matrix Inc., built using **Razor Pages in ASP.NET Core**.
-Het stelt klanten in staat om meerdere producten tegelijk te bestellen en hun orderhistorie in te zien.
+It allows customers to order multiple products at once and view their order history.

 ---

-## Functionaliteiten
+## Features

-- Producten bekijken en selecteren
+- View and select products
-- Meerdere producten tegelijk aan de winkelwagen toevoegen
+- Add multiple products to the shopping cart simultaneously
-- Bestellingen plaatsen
+- Place orders
-- Overzicht van eerdere bestellingen (orderhistorie) bekijken
+- View previous orders (order history)
-- Responsive design voor gebruik op verschillende schermformaten
+- Responsive design for use on different screen sizes
-- Gebruik van HCI designprincipes voor een optimale gebruikerservaring
+- Use of HCI design principles for an optimal user experience

 ---

-## Technologieën
+## Technologies

 - ASP.NET Core Razor Pages
 - C#
 - Entity Framework Core (Data Access Layer)
-- HTML5 / CSS3 (inclusief responsive design)
+- HTML5 / CSS3 (including responsive design)
-- Bootstrap (voor styling en layout)
+- Bootstrap (for styling and layout)

 ---

-## Startpunt
+## Starting Point

-Deze oplossing is gebaseerd op de basiscode van Zuyd Hogeschool:
+This solution is based on the base code from Zuyd University of Applied Sciences:
 [KE03_INTDEV_SE_1_Base](https://github.com/ZuydUniversity/KE03_INTDEV_SE_1_Base.git)

 ---

-## Gebruik
+## Usage

-1. Clone deze repository
+1. Clone this repository
-2. Open de Visual Studio solution
+2. Open the Visual Studio solution
-3. Build en run de applicatie
+3. Build and run the application
-4. Je kunt producten bekijken, toevoegen aan je winkelwagen en bestellingen plaatsen
+4. You can view products, add them to your shopping cart, and place orders
-5. Je kunt je bestelhistorie bekijken na inloggen
+5. You can view your order history after logging in

 ---

-## Versiebeheer
+## Version Control

-De ontwikkeling van deze applicatie is bijgehouden via meerdere commits op deze GitHub repository.
+The development of this application has been tracked through multiple commits in this GitHub repository.

 ---